-White definitely doesn't want to lose her powerful Minotaur, so it seems she will need to retreat.
+White definitely doesn't want to lose her powerful Dragon, so it seems she will need to retreat.
 But instead of retreating, White plays an amazing sacrifice leading to a direct assult of black's king!

 Black has no choice but to accept the offer.
 The only alternative is to play his King from g8 to h8, but then White has a checkmate in two moves.
 Can you see it?